1e1001/tcpmux/README.md

 ```bat
 [tcpmux directory]>scripts\compile.bat
 ```
+(it will complain about a missing file on first run, this is normal)

 ## Starting
 If you're using the systemd service, use `systemctl` commands to start it like any other service.
 Otherwise run `/etc/tcpmux/tcpmux` (or `tcpmux` in the `out` directory if using portable/on Windows) to start it.